Tropical Medicine (TRMD)

 TRMD 6350 Disease Prevention & Control in Developing Countries (2)

-This course is designed for students enrolled in the diploma in tropical medicine and traveler's health program to prepare them to recognize and contribute effectively to the public health needs of communities in developing countries.
-The course focuses on disease prevention and control strategies with special reference to developing countries; assessment of community needs, and provision of basic preventive services; control of important endemic diseases such as malaria, tuberculosis, and HIV/AIDS; and other topics such as outbreak investigation, emerging infectious diseases, immunization programs, and disease eradication programs.
+This course is designed to prepare students to recognize and contribute effectively to the public health needs of communities in developing countries.
+It includes four broad content areas: (1)concepts of disease prevention and control with special reference to developing countries, including types of surveillance, monitoring and control strategies, (2) analysis of community needs, and provision of basic preventive services; (3) prevention and control of important endemic diseases such as malaria, tuberculosis, vaccine-preventable diseases; and (4)other topics such as special needs populations, disaster/refugee health programs, sources of information, and local and international organizations and programs.
+The course will emphasize practical rather than theoretical considerations based on the needs of the practitioner working under relatively resource-poor conditions.

 TRMD 6420 Tropical Virology (3)